jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ![header image](img/2-codepipeline-source.png)

 ### CodePipeline - Build Stage
-We need to configure the build environment.
+This is the build stage and it's important.
+We need to first configure the build environment.

 1. Choose "CodeBuild" & choose your region.
 2. If you don't already have a codebuild project, choose "Create Project".